-Alexandrovo tomb (4th century BCE), Haskovo province, is one of the two monumental Thracian tombs discovered in Bulgaria, with an interior almost entirely decorated with wall paintings.
-The wall paintings make the tomb an exceptional monument, providing valuable information about the world of the ancient Thracians.
-In 2004 it was proposed for the UNESCO List of World Heritage Sites.
-Currently, it is in the UNESCO Tentative List.
+The Alexandrovo tomb (4th century BCE), is one of the two monumental Thracian tombs discovered in Bulgaria, with an interior almost entirely decorated with wall paintings.
+The tomb acquired the status of an archeological architectural and artistic cultural treasure of national significance in 2000.
+In 2004 it was included in the UNESCO Tentative List.

 The photographic survey was completed by Dr. Antonino Cosentino, Director of Cultural Heritage Science Open Source (CHSOS).
-The survey and documentation was done using Technical Photography, Infrared Reflectography, Multispectral Imaging, Reflectance Transformation Imaging (RTI) and Dstretch.
-Among the initial results of the survey was the discovery of some faded or completely disappeared colors and details of the drawings, revealing of the underdrawing lines, and recording of some recent damages to the wall paintings.
+It was done using different digital documentation techniques such as Technical Photography, Infrared Reflectography, Multispectral Imaging, Reflectance Transformation Imaging (RTI) and Dstretch.
+Among the initial results of the project was the discovery of some faded or completely disappeared colors and details of the drawings, the revealing of underdrawing lines, and the recording of some recent damage to the wall paintings.
 The project was funded by the Bulgarian Ministry of Culture and by the J.M.
 Kaplan Fund.
-The BHF will continue its efforts for the conservation and the proper publication and presentation of Alexandrovo tomb.

 To learn more about the continuing efforts of the Balkan Heritage Foundation and their partners for the conservation and proper publication and presentation of the Alexandrovo tomb go to the project and conference pages.